Avanti Pre-Camp Conference 2022, From Safety to Mastery: Variables of Successful Intervention

 Attuned, intentional therapeutic use of self is one of the most powerful elements in creating safety and comfort, generating opportunities that inspire curiosity and support mastery.
 Through knowing oneself and harnessing the wisdom of our balanced knowledge and intuition, as clinicians we can increase our abilities to read a child in the moment and modify our co-regulatory influence accordingly, to empower them towards meeting their goals.

 6 Contact Hours awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607.
 This distance learning-interactive, distance learning - independent self-study course is offered at .6 AOTA CEUs for intermediate level, in the areas of occupational therapy service delivery and foundational knowledge.
 Course approval number: 04352.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, and SLP, click here to access our CEU policy information.